TUITION FEES, PAYMENT AND REFUND POLICY AND PROCEDURE

-In order to claim a refund of tuition fees the student or sponsor must meet the following conditions:
+To claim a refund of tuition fees, the student or sponsor must meet the following conditions:

 - Inform the admission team in writing of withdrawal from the course two weeks before and up to two weeks after the advertised start date of the course.